anguslmm/pullupsforpatriots/README.md

 part of the master branch.
 This is where GitHub helps us our.
 Go to the repository page on GitHub, and create a "pull request".
 This is a request for me to "pull" the changes in your branch into the master branch.
-Once you have all done this, I'll pull them changes you've all made in, and all your messages will appear in the copy of this README.md that appears on the github site.
+Once you have all done this, I'll pull the changes you've all made in, and all your messages will appear in the copy of this README.md that appears on the github site.

 This process is how you'll make changes to the code, then submit them.